Ryan-Tang2o2/geochemistry_mapping/readme.md

 # Project Title
-Continuous spatial distribution of Cu and Co concentrations
+Continuous spatial distribution of Cu and Co concentrations.

 ## Project Overview
 Geochemical soil surveys are commonly used in mineral exploration.
 Workers collect soil samples from specified locations across an area.
 These samples are analyzed to determine the concentrations of trace metals like copper (Cu) and cobalt (Co).